momentohq/mcp-momento/README.md

 npm run build
 ```

-4. Set optional environment variables to configure the cache name and time-to-live (TTL) for items in the cache.
+4. Set optional environment variables to configure the cache name and Time To Live (TTL) for items in the cache.
 ```bash
 export MOMENTO_CACHE_NAME="your-cache-name"
 export DEFAULT_TTL_SECONDS=60